Clean Water Program LogoCity of San Mateo LogoCity of Foster City LogoCity of San Mateo Public Works Logo

 Project Description:

-The purpose of the B Basin Sewer Rehabilitation project is to upgrade and rehabilitate aging pipes and manhole covers.
+The purpose of the B Basin Sewer Rehabilitation project was to upgrade and rehabilitate aging pipes and maintenance hole covers.
 Cracked sewer pipes and laterals allow outside rainwater and groundwater to flow into the sewer system.
-Faulty manhole covers also allow outside water into the system.
+Faulty maintenance hole covers also allow outside water into the system.
 Improvements are needed to ensure proper operation, repair leaks to meet regulatory requirements, and prevent high flows that can result in sewer overflows.

 A condition assessment was the first step toward finding cost-effective and technically-feasible fixes to minimize inflow and infiltration (I/I).
 Closed-Circuit Television (CCTV) studies were conducted using a remote-controlled camera.
 The information was analyzed to identify problem areas in the collection system and to design spot repairs without the expensive guesswork associated with digging blind.

-The two types of repairs this project will address are:
+The two types of repairs this project were:

 • Gravity Sewer System – Spot and Segment repairs